Jarmos-san/hugo-blog/content/posts/a-standard-ci-cd-pipeline-for-python-projects.md

 That said, here're what you get with this workflow, out-of-the-box without any changes:

-- Linting & code formatting with `flake8`, `Black` & `isort` on all PRs & pushes to the remote repository.
+- Linting & code formatting with `pylint`, `Black` & `isort` on all PRs & pushes to the remote repository.
 - Running integrated test suites for catching any breaking changes before merging the PR.
 - Caching dependencies for faster workflow execution times.
 - Uploading coverage reports to [CodeCov](https://about.codecov.io/) for following coverage reports.